 - Demonstrate an understanding of and engagement with the social dimensions of civic life.

-- Demonstrate an understanding of the interactions between science, technology, society,
+- Demonstrate an understanding of the interactions between science, technology, society, and the environment.

-For further information on the general education outcomes, please see the following
+For further information on the general education outcomes, please see the following brochure:

-to do so.
+Until both committees complete this entire process of reviewing course proposals, courses already accepted for meeting general education requirements will continue to do so.
 Please consult the current Undergraduate Catalog for the current general education curriculum.